-The act of writing forces us to contemplate things more deeply, to question what we believe.
+The act of writing forces us to contemplate things more deeply and to question what we believe.
 Bloggers, novelists, all writers lay ourselves bare when we publish.
 When we communicate our passions, readers are challenged to think — and they challenge us!

-Thank goodness for the world of blogging, a Utopian alternate universe where anyone with access to a smartphone or computer, along with the internet, can send their unfiltered voices all over the world.
+Thank goodness for the world of blogging (and podcasting), a Utopian alternate universe where anyone with access to a smartphone or computer, along with the internet, can send their unfiltered voices all over the world.

 Ableism: Discrimination Against Disabled People by The Wheelchair Teen

 Hello, everyone!
 I’m The Wheelchair Teen and I write about my life as a black, disabled teenager.
 I’ve been disabled ever since I was born and a permanent wheelchair-user since the age of thirteen.
 I’m British but currently residing in the Netherlands with my parents and sister.
 Thank you so much to da-AL for allowing me the chance to write a guest post for her incredible blog to help me spread my message of equality for all disabled people.
 If you want to see more of me you can find me at my blog called, The Wheelchair Teen – My life as a black, disabled teenager.